List of Wallace & Gromit characters: Lady Campanula Tottington

+Lady Campanula Tottington (voiced by Helena Bonham Carter) is a wealthy yet virtuous spinster with a keen interest in both vegetable-growing and fluffy animals.
+The moment Wallace first meets her, he is instantly smitten with her.
+For 517 years, her family has hosted an annual vegetable competition, in which Gromit wants to compete.
+Lady Tottington asks Wallace to call her "Totty" (which is a British term for attractive upper-class women) when she develops a romantic interest in him.
+Her forename, Campanula, is also the name of a bellflower and her surname is taken from the town of the same name in Greater Manchester.
+In the end, she opens a "Bunny Sanctuary" for all Wallace and Gromit's captured rabbits and they still visit each other and remain good friends (as shown in TV commercials).

 Lord Victor Quartermaine

-An arrogant, cruel, upper-class bounder who is fond of hunting and the main antagonist in The Curse of The Were-Rabbit, he is rarely seen without his rifle and his hunting dog Philip.
-He wears a toupee and hates Anti-Pesto.
+Lord Victor Quartermaine (voiced by Ralph Fiennes) is an arrogant, sadistic upper-class bounder who is fond of trophy hunting and the main antagonist in The Curse of the Were-Rabbit, he wears a toupee and is rarely seen without his rifle and his hunting dog Philip.
 His hunting rifle is apparently a high caliber bolt-action model.
-It soon becomes clear in the film that Victor's only interest in Lady Tottington is her vast fortune which he is eager to get his hands on.
-After Lady Tottington discovers that Victor knew that the were-rabbit was Wallace all along, he reveals that all he wants is her money.
+He despises Anti-Pesto.
+It soon becomes clear that Victor's only interest in Lady Tottington is her vast fortune which he is eager to get his hands on.
+After Lady Tottington discovers that Victor knew that the Were-Rabbit was Wallace all along, he drops his act and reveals that he never cared for her and all he wanted was her money and to get Wallace out of the way.
 His surname is similar to Allan Quatermain, the British novelist H. Rider Haggard's big-game hunter character.

 Philip

-Victor's vicious but cowardly hunting dog who resembles a Miniature Bull Terrier, and was the secondary antagonist of the curse of were-rabbit.
+Philip is Victor's vicious but cowardly hunting dog who resembles a Miniature Bull Terrier, and was the secondary antagonist of The Curse of the Were-Rabbit.
 He and his master will do anything to stop the Were-Rabbit, although Philip is bright enough to know that the Were-Rabbit is beyond his hunting skills and that Gromit, closer to his own size, is a better prospect as the target of premeditated violence.
-He also owns a lady's purse decorated with flowers for spare change.
+He also owns a lady's purse decorated with a flower for spare change.